 English Studies Program Tutor

 Peer tutors assist second language learners with reading and writing assignments.
-As well, student tutors are invited to participate in various events that take place within the English Studies Program.
-Tutors are nominated by faculty and may interview with the Chair of the English Studies Program, Mr. Ben Liff.
+As well, student tutors are invited to participate in various events that take place in the English Studies Program.
+Tutors are nominated by faculty and may interview with the Chair of the English Studies Program.

 Students interested in networking with alumni and parents are invited to assist the Advancement Office in duties that range from office help, to helping during the school’s annual Alumni Weekend, to assisting the school’s annual Parents’ Auction.
-Students interested in becoming a Gold Key member are invited to contact the Director of Advancement, Ms. Martha Yules.
+Students interested in becoming a Gold Key member are invited to contact the Director of Advancement, Ms. Amy Connell.

 Gould Goes Green

 This student-led group tackles the important task of making Gould a more environmentally sustainable community.
 Activities range from campuswide recycling initiatives to student and faculty awareness campaigns regarding energy use.
 This group also helps to plan Gould’s annual Earth Day celebration.
 Students interested in participating can contact Director of the Farm and Forest Program and Gould Academy Spanish Teacher, Ms. Tracey Wilkerson.

 Take part in scientific research, activities, and demonstrations through Gould’s Lab Club, which in the past has included blood typing and preparing a science show for local elementary school students.
 Students interested in learning more can contact Science Department Chair and Lab Club Leader, Mr. Peter Southam.

 Staffed by peer tutors in grades 10-12 who have been nominated by Gould faculty and selected by Mathematics Chair, Ms. Andrea Alford, Math Center Tutors are assigned to work in the Math Center one night per week during evening study hall, and work with fellow students who come into the IDEAS Center for more help with their homework or who want to explore (and believe) that “math is fun.”